KooiInc/PureHelpers/README.md

 ,`node build readme` to (re)create README.md and `node build all` to do it all.

-**Note**: in all cases the tests are run first.
-If testing fails, rebuild/README.md will not be created.
+**Note**: in case of building the js-file the tests are run first.
+If one or more of the tests fail, PureHelpers.js will *not* be created.

 #Available methods #